eduardofischermath/shisima/ISSUES.md

 Within project code, maybe separate assets and code better, sending code one folder deeper.

-## ISSUE #0004 ONGOING
+## ISSUE #0004 COMPLETE

-Deploy a web version so the game can be player in any web-capable device.
+Game has a web version which can be played in any web-capable (more precisely HTML5-supporting) device through its GitHub Pages.
+Files of this build are in folder /docs/.
-Two possibilities: exporting to HTML5 using local Godot, or using GitHub Pages and a Jekyll xml script someone already created for this purpose.